Redis pricing plans

 ★★★★★ 4.6 CE

-Usage-based pricing from $5/mo to $200/mo across 5 plans, including a free tier and a self-hosted open-source option.
+Usage-based pricing from a free tier to a $200/mo Pro minimum across five plans, including a self-hosted open-source option.

 Redis plans and pricing